 The glow of her cindered pursuer breathed down upon the palace wall, pressing against the thicker gloom within.
 The haste of her enemy now halted at the cracked defense beyond the sunken path.
 But at least she was inside.
 The wavering light matched her stillness for a short time until curiosity sacrificed her acclimating vision of the palace garden.

 Across the motionless rust-filled ditch, a single source of light hovered in the void of the collapsed statue.
 A shard-like object, engulfed in flame, sat above trenches of rust water clawing the shore.
-The flickering fire bobbed occasionally with no discernable pattern as simple prowlers gathered beneath its light.
+The flickering fire bobbed with no discernable pattern as simple prowlers gathered beneath its light.
 Kayah could not explain what string or contraption hoisted the shard, nor what caused the subtle sways.
 No doubt it was a strange lure waiting for her investigation, a ploy to abandon her defenses.
-The cindered man lurked outside the fire's reach.
+The Cindered Man lurked outside the fire's reach.
 She could feel it.
 Familiar tactics gave her false confidence.
 A complacent understanding of this battlefield that dulled her reaction to what came next.

 The blazing shard bounced, soundless and abrupt.
 It departed the moat's far side, returning it to shadow.
 As the flying fire traveled with a shallow trajectory, the absence of any logical support dawned on Kayah, enthralling her with its mysterious movement.
 With an almost unperceivable hissing, two more swift skips across the nothing brought the burning shard directly above her head.
 The flame drowned her in wavering orange, appearing as a harmless, bright gnot from below.
 Half-dazed and half-blinded, she wondered of the fabled sun Jaxith had spoken of from his time before Old Caechora.
 Against his wisdom, she stared directly into its center.
 The glare overwhelmed her dilated pupils, strengthening the darkness as it mesmerized her with a reddened core and flaming aura.